DasEd955/Stocks-Subreddit-Classifier/README.md

 The zero-shot baseline used `llama-3.3-70b-versatile` via the Groq API.
 The system prompt provided the four label definitions in plain language, one example post per label, and decision rules for the hard boundaries (Analysis vs. Opinion, News vs. Analysis, Opinion vs. Low Quality).
 The model was instructed to respond with only the label name and no explanation.
 Temperature was set to 0 for deterministic output.
 All 47 test examples were classified with a 0.1s delay between requests to respect free-tier rate limits.

-The baseline prompt was designed to be a genuine competitor — not a strawman — by including the full label definitions and explicit boundary rules.
+The baseline prompt was designed to be a genuine competitor, not a strawman,  by including the full label definitions and explicit boundary rules.
 A zero-shot LLaMA-3.3-70B with a well-crafted prompt is a high bar; outperforming it demonstrates real value from the supervised fine-tuning pipeline.

 ---